sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ## Example campaigns

-The following examples demonstrate various campaign types for different languages using both commands and Docker images.
+The following examples demonstrate various types of campaigns for different languages using both commands and Docker images.
 They also provide commentary on considerations such as adjusting the duration (`-timeout`) for actions that exceed the 15 minute default limit.

 ### Adding a GitHub action to upload LSIF data to Sourcegraph